Apple iOS 7 full review

 This one will only affect iPhone 5s owners, but iOS 7.1.1 includes some improvements to the way Apple's Touch ID fingerprint scanner works.

-That covers most of the major changes in iOS 7.1 and iOS 7.1.1, but you can get all of the details in our article What changes does iOS 7.1.1 bring to iPad, iPhone and iPod touch?
+That covers most of the major changes in iOS 7.1 and iOS 7.1.1.
 All of the remaining screenshots in our iOS 7 review, including the one below this paragraph, are based on the original iOS 7.0.

 iOS 7 review: Thin and flat interface design